Triadic Chord Families

 Using Chord Families to Create Chord Progressions

-Chord progressions conventionally procede from stability to motion to tension and finally back to stability.
+Chord progressions conventionally proceed from stability to motion to tension and finally back to stability.
 The chord families above can be used to accomplish this task.
-Let’s say we begin a progession with the I chord in C. From here we typically have two options: remaining on a tonic chord or progessing to a subdominant chord.
+Let’s say we begin a progression with the I chord in C. From here we typically have two options: remaining on a tonic chord or progressing to a subdominant chord.
 Let’s say we choose to progress to the IV chord in the subdominant family.
 Now our chord progression looks like this:

-We now typically have the choice to remain on a subdominant family chord or progess to a tonic family chord.
+We now have the choice to remain on a subdominant family chord, regress to a tonic family chord, or progress to a dominant family chord.
 Let’s say we choose to remain in the subdominant family and move to the II minor chord.
 Now our progression looks like this:

 Notice we have ended on a tense dominant chord.
 This sets up to repeat the progression again by returning to the I chord.
 The second time through, however, we might progress to the V chord in dominant family after the IV chord to set us up to return to I in the last measure and end with a sense of stability.